Seattle Genetics trials put on hold after four patient deaths

 More than 300 patients have been treated with the drug.

-Seattle Genetics specializes in developing antibody-drug conjugates, or ADCs.
 The drugs target specific cells and dump toxins into certain cells to fight cancer.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.